I would like to consider an approach to the fourth commandment, around the concept of Godly love, stemming from the Greek word “agape.“

-Christians often cite differing reasons for dismissing the Sabbath commandment and observing Sunday instead.
-Many mistakenly believe Jesus was resurrected on Sunday, while others see the Sabbath as specifically for the Jewish people.
+Christians cite differing reasons for dismissing the Sabbath commandment.
+Many believe Jesus was resurrected on Sunday, while others see the Sabbath as specifically for the Jewish people.
 Many simply believe the Sabbath rest symbolizes the ultimate rest found in Jesus Christ, and they enter into a perpetual rest or Sabbath, just by simply accepting Him.
 For these and many other reasons, Sunday observance has become the Christian day of worship.
-Yet it’s really no more than a day to possibly attend church.
-Not many do that anymore.
-They do this if it’s convenient.
-It often serves as a sort of mini weekly vacation day to catch up on chores, projects, recreational activities, or simply to “veg out” and watch sports on the TV.
-This represents a complete dismissal of the concept of a holy day.
+However, many do not attend church service anymore.
+They may if it’s convenient.
+But it often serves as a sort of mini weekly vacation day to catch up on chores, projects, recreational activities, or simply to “veg out” and watch sports on the TV.

 On the other hand, Jewish traditions placed significant restrictions on physical activity during the Sabbath.
 Such as a limit to the distance an individual can walk on the Sabbath.
 I believe it’s around 1/6 of a mile or about 1 kilometer.
 Also, observant Jews use Friday as a preparation day.
 A day for avoiding traditional prohibitive activities on Saturday, such as driving, cooking, using electronic equipment, turning on lights, writing, drawing, carrying items, etcetera.
 These rules aim to create an atmosphere of rest.
 A feel of reflection and spirituality distinguishing the Sabbath from the rest of the week.
 And this sounds well and good, but Jesus had to rebuke the Pharisees, saying, “The Sabbath was made for man and not man for the Sabbath.
 Therefore, the Son of Man is also Lord of the Sabbath” (Mark 2:27-28).